beingujjwalraj/trial/README.md

 # trial
-this is going to be my first github repository
+This is going to be my first github repository.
+Author - Ujjwal Raj